Progress

 Vision

-separate between two versions: advanced (intended for devs/experienced users) and "onboarding" for non-crypto natives, with detailed explanations, guidance and examples
+Fundamental upgrades representative of the long-term vision for savvyseparate between two versions: advanced (intended for devs/experienced users) and "onboarding" for non-crypto natives, with detailed explanations, guidance and examples

 use savvy as a browser "extension"/wallet; basically override the injected provider with the impersonated caller, and override the chain with a fresh fork—think of it as a "sandbox" mode for a DApp (see